-Together, we have successfully run two Open Space Referendums, ultimately providing $141.5 million in funds to purchase open space, and protect over 5,600 acres through direct acquisition costs.
-These lands ensure that essential native habitat for native plants and animals is preserved and maintained, and that the public can enjoy additional outdoor recreational amentities.
+On behalf of McHenry County Conservation District, we work to protect McHenry County’s prairies, woodlands, and wetlands by supporting the District's land acquisition efforts whenever possible.
+Together, we have successfully run two Open Space Referendums, ultimately providing $141.5 million in funds to purchase open space, and protect over 6,820 acres through direct acquisition costs.
+These lands ensure that essential native habitat for native plants and animals is preserved and maintained, and that the public can enjoy additional outdoor recreational amenities.

-Since the creation of the District in 1971, over 25,500 acres of land have been protected; public places that safeguard our groundwater, provide wide open spaces and landscape views, and offer a home to numerous plants and animals.
-Over the years, the Conservation Foundation has been instrumental in significant land aquisition purchases that have contributed to the makeup and qualilty of life we hold dear in McHenry County.
+Since the creation of the District in 1971, over 25,700 acres of land have been protected; public places that safeguard our groundwater, provide wide open spaces and landscape views, and offer a home to numerous plants and animals.
+The Conservation Foundation has been instrumental in significant land acquisition purchases that have contributed to the makeup and quality of life we hold dear in McHenry County.

 Land Acquisition Highlights: